jbritt1/jbritt1/README.md

 ### 👋 &nbsp; Hi there

 - 💻 &nbsp; I am currently working as a Senior DevOps Engineer for [Oddball](https://oddball.io/)
+- 🛠️ &nbsp; I have passion for automation and building scalable cloud infrastructure

 ### ⚡ &nbsp;Expertise